sallymeiw88-byte/data-analyst-portfolio/private-charter-analysis/README.md

 ## 📊 Project Overview

-This project analyzes private charter flight operations to evaluate **financial performance, route profitability, aircraft efficiency, customer segment performance, and manufacturer profitability**.
+This project analyzes private charter flight operations using **SQL and Power BI** to evaluate financial performance, route profitability, aircraft efficiency, customer segments, and manufacturer performance.

+SQL was used to analyze and aggregate the data, answer business questions, and join related datasets.
+Power BI was used to create an interactive dashboard and communicate key business insights through KPIs and visualizations.

-The objective is to identify high-performing areas of the business and support **business decision-making** using SQL.
+The objective is to identify high-performing areas of the business and support **data-driven decision-making**.

 ---